HarryBartlam/Sceneform/README.md

-# SceneForm Demo
+# SceneForm Video Demo

-This project uses Augmented Images from ARCore to track and physically locate predetermined images/shapes in an AR session, then uses this to play a video over top of it.
+This project uses [Augmented Images](https://developers.google.com/ar/develop/c/augmented-images/) from ARCore to track and physically locate predetermined images/shapes in an AR session, then uses this to play a video over top of it.

 <img src="demo/demo_sceneform.gif" height="500" alt="Sceneform Demo gif"/>